 The Importance of Omega-6 and Omega-3 Fatty Acids in dogs.

-Both Omega-6 and Omega-3 Fatty Acids are essential to your dog’s overall health, as they contribute to soft skin and a shiny coat while maintaining healthy eyes, heart, and immune system.
+Omega Fatty Acids are essential to your dog's overall health.
+They contribute to soft skin and a shiny coat.
+They maintain healthy eyes, heart, and immune system.

 Why Does My Dog Need Essential Fatty Acid Supplements?

-Both Omega-6 and Omega-3 Fatty Acids are critical for a dog’s overall health including hair, skin, and coat as well as brain and immune functioning.
-Dogs have basic requirements for the fatty acids that they cannot produce on their own.
-One of the most important elements to consider when evaluating your dog’s dietary and supplement needs is whether or not he is receiving the proper balance of Omega-3 and Omega-6 Fatty Acids.
+Omega Fatty Acids are critical for a dog's health.
+They are vital for hair, skin and coat, brain and immune function.
+Dogs need the fatty acids that they cannot produce.
+Make sure your dog receives the proper balance of Omega 3 and 6 Fatty Acids.
 The recommended ratio for Omega-3 to Omega-6 is 5:1.
-Unfortunately, typical household pets do not receive this proper ratio.
+Household pets rarely receive the proper ratio.

 What Are The Symptoms of Essential Fatty Acid Deficiency in Dogs?

-Benecoat® is a dog coat supplement that contains the ideal ratio of Omega-6 and Omega-3 fatty acids that dogs need to support oil glands in the skin and help maintain a healthy immune response.
+Benecoat® is a dog coat supplement.
+It has the ideal ratio of Omega 3 and 6 fatty acids that dogs need.
+It supports oil glands in the skin and maintains a healthy immune response.

 What is the Best Source of Omega-3 Fatty Acid for My Dog?

-Because dogs cannot convert Omega-3 Fatty Acids from vegetable oils into DHA, fish and marine body oils are a better-suited supplement than those that come from nuts or seeds.
-The best fish oil for dogs contains multiple sources of oils to supply the proper ratios of Omega-3 and Omega-6 fatty acids.
+Fish and marine body oils are healthier than those from nuts or seeds.
+The best fish oil formulas contain multiple sources of oils.
+They supply the proper ratios of Omega 3 and 6 fatty acids.

 An ideal source of Omega-3 Fatty Acid is Krill Oil.
-Krill oil comes from krill, which are tiny, thriving, and highly sustainable crustacean marine animals that live in the cold waters of the ocean.
+Krill is a tiny, sustainable crustacean marine animal.
+They live in the cold waters of the ocean.
 They serve as a food source for whales, seals, penguins, squid, and fish.

-Benecoat® Professional Hair and Skin Formula contains Krill Oil as an active ingredient and natural source of Omega-3 Fatty Acid because of its many benefits and attributes.
+Benecoat® Professional Hair and Skin Formula uses Krill Oil.
+It is a natural source of Omega-3 with many benefits.